-If you receive a dispute notification from the member, the timescale for the member to elect for a transfer (ie normally within three months of the guarantee date shown in the statement of entitlement) lapses.
-The statutory timescales for a member to elect to transfer are extended to within three months beginning with the date you notify the member in writing of the value of the CETV following the dispute has been finally determined, even if the value has not changed.
+If you receive a dispute notification from a:

+- deferred member, the timescale for the deferred member to elect for a transfer (ie normally within three months of the guarantee date shown in the statement of entitlement) automatically lapses - pension credit member, you should apply to TPRTPR to grant an extension to the statutory timescales for payment, where your application is approved by TPRTPR.

+The statutory timescales for the deferred member to elect to transfer, are extended to within three months beginning with the date you notify the member in writing of the value of the finally determined CETV following the dispute, even if the value has not changed.

-Following the dispute where the member elects to proceed with the transfer, you must pay the CETV within six months of the date above.
+Following the dispute where the deferred member elects to proceed with the transfer, you must pay the CETV within six months of the date above.
 See section titled 'When must you pay a CETV?' and substitute the date to be that from above instead of 'within six months beginning with the guarantee date in the statement of entitlement'.